 What are the responsibilities of a commercial landlord?

-As a business owner, it’s important to know both the landlord and tenant’s responsibility for commercial premises what to expect from your landlord in terms of the safety and maintenance of the premises where you work.
+As a business owner, it’s important to know both the landlord and tenant’s responsibility for commercial premises and what to expect from your landlord in terms of the safety and maintenance of the premises where you work.

 What are the responsibilities of a commercial tenant?

-.
+As the tenant of a commercial property, you and your business will be responsible for certain parts of the premises.
 Primarily, it is the tenant’s responsibility to manage the upkeep of the property and the safety of the people that work there.
 Remember to check your lease to determine the specific landlord and tenant responsibilities for your commercial premises.

 First of all, you must carry out a health and safety risk assessment of the property to identify and remove (or depending on your commercial lease, get your landlord to remove) any hazards from the workplace to do with fire, gas, electrics or asbestos.

 After checking your lease, make sure to notify your landlord of any health and safety issues or maintenance issues that are their responsibility.